 This day, therefore, we celebrate as one in which we commemorate the news the angel gave to St. Anne., To whom he announced the holy conception of the Blessed Mother of Christ.
 St. Anne had her roots in her family of Levi.
 She was the last-born daughter of the great priest Matan and his wife, Mary.
 Anna had two other sisters, Mary and Sovi.
 Who, having been married in Bethlehem, gave birth to Elizabeth.
 The mother of St John the Baptist, who was a second cousin of the Saviour.

 What does the Bible say about Immaculate Conception?

 Anna married the wise Joachim of Galilee and gave birth to Mary, the Mother of God, only in old age and after much prayer.
 “The holy and righteous Godly parents Joachim and Anna are often invoked in prayer by couples who fail to have children.

 The Bible says about the Immaculate Conception that once she had fulfilled her mission of giving birth to the Mother of God, whom God had appointed to be the holiest woman in the human race, St. Anne spent the rest of her life in prayer, fasting and doing good works for the afflicted.
-At the age of 69, the Mother of God gave her soul in peace.
-At the age of 11, the Virgin Mary had already been orphaned, both parents having already moved on to the Lord.
-Saint Anne is celebrated in the Orthodox Church on three distinct dates, marking three aspects of her personality.
+At 69, the Mother of God gave her soul peace.
+At 11, the Virgin Mary had already been orphaned, both parents having already moved on to the Lord.
+Saint Anne is celebrated in the Orthodox Church on three dates, marking three aspects of her personality.